 Storage and RAM

-Apple makes a lot of money on its “build-to-order” models where you add storage and RAM to your Mac.
-For example, if you buy the 21.5″ retina iMac, with 8 GB RAM, its base price is $1299.
-If you want to add another 8 GB RAM to it, that’s a whopping $200 more.
-To add a slightly faster processor, that’s another $300.
-You can nearly double the price of this model with upgrades: add a faster processor, go to 32 GB RAM and 1 TB flash storage for the cost of $2599.
+Apple makes a lot of money on its build-to-order models where you add storage and RAM to your Mac.
+For example, if you buy the 13" MacBook Pro with 8 GB RAM, its base price is $1299.
+If you want to add another 8 GB RAM to it, that’s $200 more.
+To double the storage from 256 GB to 512 GB, that’s another $200.
+With the maximum 16 GB RAM and 2 TB SSD storage, that computer is now $2,299.

 Yet the arrival of the M1 Macs has changed this calculation.
-Their processor and on-board RAM are so well optimized that an 8 GB model may be sufficient for all your needs.
-I bought the base MacBook Air, and, for the first time, didn’t increase the RAM, sticking with the default 8 GB.
+Their processors and on-board RAM are so well optimized that an 8 GB model may be sufficient for all your needs.
+I bought the base MacBook Air, and, for the first time ever, I stuck with the default RAM, just 8 GB.
 I’ve been able to use this with the most demanding tasks that I perform, and the computer doesn’t even blink.

 As for storage, one rule of thumb is to look at your computer today and see how much you use, then double that amount.
 Because over the lifespan of the computer, your apps will get larger, you’ll have more photos, more music and more videos.
-However, if you have a very large music or video library, you may not need to pay for extra storage; with a desktop Mac, you can use an external hard drive.
+However, if you have a very large music or video library, you may not need to pay for extra storage; with a desktop Mac, you can use an external drive.
+External SSDs are inexpensive, and take up little space, so if you need, say, 1 TB of passive storage, that’s your best option.
 (See this article for more on choosing the right type of drive.)

 One Way to Save Money

 There are lots of options for Macs today, covering a wide range of of size, weight, power, and price, but there are also new Macs coming soon with Apple’s own processors.
-Given how fast and power efficient these new Macs are, it’s a good time to buy, if one of the three models suits your needs.
-If not, and you can wait, we should probably see an M1 iMac soon.
+Given how fast and power efficient these new Macs are, it’s a good time to buy, if one of the four available models suits your needs.